Aligned plane drawings of the generalized Delaunay-graphs for pseudo-disks: Proof of Theorem

 Now the curve connecting $x$ and $y$, and intersecting the boundary of every pseudo-disk at most once consists of the following parts: a curve from $x$ to $z_x$ along a ray guaranteed by Lemma \ref{lem:ray} (applied for the pseudo-disks containing $x$), a curve inside $C_x'$ from $z_x$ to $z_x'$, a curve from $z_x'$ to $z_y'$ inside $C'$ (which can go through $z$ if we wish to), a curve from $z_y'$ to $z_y$ inside $C_y'$ and finally a curve from $z_y$ to $y$ along a ray guaranteed by Lemma \ref{lem:ray} (applied for the pseudo-disks containing $y$).
 By Lemma \ref{lem:ray} every point of the curve connecting $x$ and $z_x$ is inside at least two pseudo-disks of type $F_{x,*}$ and thus by Proposition \ref{prop:thmprop} it cannot intersect any pseudo-disks of type $F_{y,*}$.
 Similarly, the curve connecting $y$ and $z_y$ cannot intersect any pseudo-disks of type $F_{x,*}$.
 Altogether, using again Lemma \ref{lem:ray}, we get that the union of these curves defines a curve intersecting every pseudo-disk boundary at most once, as required.

 \item Case 2.
 Every point in $F_{x,y}$ is contained only in pseudo-disks of one type.

 In this case going along an arbitrary curve $\gamma$ from $x$ to $y$, the last point $z_x$ which is contained in a pseudo-disk of type $F_{x,*}$ must be at least $2$-deep and contained in $F_{x,y}$ and in pseudo-disks only of type $F_{x,*}$ (if there are no pseudo-disks of type $F_{x,*}$, let $z_x=x$.).
 Going further along this curve towards $y$, there are $1$-deep points and then the first at least $2$-deep point $z_y$ must be contained in $F_{x,y}$ and in pseudo-disks only of type $F_{y,*}$ (or if there are none, let $z_y=y$.).
 Now we can apply Lemma \ref{lem:ray} to get a curve from $x$ to $z_x$ (applied for the pseudo-disks containing $x$).
-This will be disjoint from each $F_{y,*}$, as there no points in $F_{x,y}$ contained in pseudo-disks of both types.
-We similarly connect $y$ to $z_y$.
-Together with the part of $\gamma$ connecting $z_x$ to $z_y$ we get again a curve, which using again Lemma \ref{lem:ray} is intersecting every pseudo-disk boundary at most once, as required. \end{itemize} \end{proof}
+This will be disjoint from each $F_{y,*}$, as there are no points in $F_{x,y}$ contained in pseudo-disks of both types.
+We similarly connect $y$ to $z_y$ using Lemma \ref{lem:ray}.
+Together with the part of $\gamma$ connecting $z_x$ to $z_y$ we get a curve, which using again Lemma \ref{lem:ray} intersects every pseudo-disk boundary at most once, as required. \end{itemize} \end{proof}

-\begin{proof}[of Theorem \ref{thm:planedelgraph}] Given a finite pseudo-disk family $\F$ and a point set $S$, we want to find a plane drawing of the Delaunay-graph of $S$ with respect to $\F$ such that every edge $pq$ lies inside every pseudo-disk containing both $p$ and $q$.
+\begin{proof}[Proof of Theorem \ref{thm:planedelgraph}] Given a finite pseudo-disk family $\F$ and a point set $S$, we want to find a plane drawing of the Delaunay-graph of $S$ with respect to $\F$ such that every edge $pq$ lies inside every pseudo-disk containing both $p$ and $q$.

-First we shrink $\F$ using Lemma \ref{lem:respect} to get a family which respects $S$.
-As we did a hypergraph preserving shrinking on $S$, the new family has the same (possibly empty!)
-Delaunay-graph as $\F$.
-Next we remove all the pseudo-disks containing at least $3$ points from $S$, by which the Delaunay-graph is again left intact.
+First we shrink $\F$ using Lemma \ref{lem:respect} to get a family that respects $S$.
+As we did a hypergraph preserving shrinking on $S$, the new family has the same (possibly empty) Delaunay-graph as $\F$.
+Next we remove all the pseudo-disks containing at most one or at least three points from $S$, by which the Delaunay-graph is again left intact.
 We get the pseudo-disk family $\F'$.
-Notice that as $\F'$ respects $S$, for every pair of points $p,q$ which are connected by an edge in the Delaunay-graph, in $\F'$ there is exactly one pseudo-disk $F'_{pq}$ which contains these two points (and no other point of $S$).
+Notice that as $\F'$ respects $S$, for every pair of points $p,q$ that are connected by an edge in the Delaunay-graph, in $\F'$ there is exactly one pseudo-disk $F'_{pq}$ that contains these two points (and no other point of $S$).